gibsonmurray/gmake/README.md

 This script requires Bun to be installed on your system.
 It uses Bun's built-in `spawnSync` function for running shell commands.

+The script will install the following dependencies:

+-   Development dependencies: tailwindcss, postcss, autoprefixer, prettier, prettier-plugin-tailwindcss
+-   Production dependencies: gsap, @gsap/react

 ## Note

 Make sure you have the necessary permissions to create directories and install packages in the location where you run this script.
+The script will modify the project structure by removing some default files and simplifying the initial setup.